parallelcodefoundry/ParEval-Repo/data/XSBench/naive-gpt-4o-mini-cuda-to-omp/output-4/interactions/README.md.txt

 #### Unionized Energy Grid

 One way of speeding up the nuclide grid search is to form a separate acceleration structure to reduce the number of binary searches that need to be performed.
 In the Unionized Energy Grid (EUG) method, a second grid is created with columns corresponding to the **union** of all energy levels from the nuclide grid.
-For each energy level (column) in the unionized grid, each row stores an index corresponding to the closest location in the nuclide grid for each nuclide corresponding to that energy level:
+For each energy level (column) in the unionized grid, each row stores an index corresponding to the closest location in the nuclide grid for each nuclide corresponding that energy level:

 <p align="center"> <img src="docs/img/UEG.png" alt="UEG" width="500"/> </p>